mikeizbicki/ucr-cs100/cheatsheets/git-cheatsheet.md

 After creating a new repository, you can start doing your project.
 To keep the repository up to date, you have to commit the changes that you've made on your local machine.

 ```
-$ git add [file]
+$ git add <files>
 ````
-With the `git add` command, the files that you changed will be ready to commit.
+Adds all `<files>` to the "staging area".
+You must later run `git commit` to add these changes into the repo.
+You can add as many files as you want in a single command.
+If you add a directory, all files within the directory will be added.
+You should only ever run `git add` on text files, never on binary files.

 ```
-$ git rm [file]
+$ git rm <files>
 ```
-If you want to remove a file from your project, you also have to remove it from Git so you can commit your changes.
+Delete all `<files>` from the harddrive (if they exist) and removes them from the staging area.
+You must later run `git commit` to add this change to the repo.

 ```
 $ git status
 ```
-This command will list for you all the files that were modified since the last time you committed something, for example, you made some changes in a `main.cpp` file of your project.
-If you have not committed yet, the command `git status` will show it for you.
+Lists all the files that were modified since your last commit.
+You should run this everytime before running `git commit` to make sure you're committing the right files.

 ```
 $ git diff
 ```
 This is a more detailed version of `git status`.
-It will compare what is in your working directory with what is in your staging area (the things you changed, but have not used the command `git add` yet).
+It compares what is in your working directory with what is in your staging area (the things you changed, but have not used the command `git add` yet).
 It outputs all the lines on each file that has changed.

 ```
-$ git commit -m [descriptive message]
+$ git commit -m "descriptive message"
 ```
+Creates a new commit in your repo with all the changes in your staging area.
-You will use this command to commit the changes that you've made and staged.
-After using `git add` on the files that you want to add, you will use `git commit -m "..."` to commit it.
-The `-m` flag will set the commit message.
+You should run this command after using `git add` on the files that you want to add/modify.
+The `-m` flag lets you set the commit message from the command line.

 ```
 $ git commit
 ```
-If you want to use the command `git commit` without the `-m` flag, the editor of your choice will be launched and you can type your commit message there.
-Your commit must have a message.
-If you don't do it, the commit will be aborted.
+Without the `-m` flag, Git will launch an editor so you can type your commit message.
+Use this version of the command if you've made lots of changes, and so have a long commit message.
+All commit must have a message.
+If you don't add one, the commit will be aborted.

 #####GROUP CHANGES
-Name a series of commits and combine completed efforts.

-Using Git, you can work with multiple versions of the same project at the same time.
-This is called branching.
-Every project can have many branches (versions) and they can be completely different from each other.
-This is very useful when you want to add a new feature to a project that is already working, and not ruin it.
-You can just make another branch, work on your new feature in it, and when the feature is ready, you merge the new branch with the origin.
+You can work with multiple versions of your project at the same time.
+Each version is called a branch.
+A repo can have many branches, and each branch can be completely different.

+Branches let many different developers work the project without interfering with each other.
+Branches are used when adding new features to a project.
+You make a new branch for your feature, and commit all your changes to that branch.
+When the feature is ready, you merge this feature branch with master.

 ```
 $ git branch
 ```
-The command `git branch` will list every branch that your project has, and it will mark the branch that you are currently in with a `*` sign.
-The main branch (that every project has) is called `master`.
+List every branch that your project has.
+Your "current branch" is marked with a `*`.
+Any commit you make will be applied to your current branch.

 ```
-$ git branch [branch-name]
+$ git branch <branchname>
 ```
-Using `git branch` with a name as 3rd parameter will create a new branch.
-This branch will point to the spot on the project that you are at the moment.
+Create a new branch called `<branchname>`.
+This branch's head will point to the current commit you have checked out.
 For example, If I call `git branch test` with the repository up-to-date on the `master` branch, my new branch (`test`) will point to the last commit of the `master` branch.
 This means that everything that the branch `master` has, the branch `test` will have as well.

 ```
-$ git checkout [branch-name]
+$ git checkout <branchname>
 ```
-This command will switch from the branch that you are in to the one specified.
+Changes your current branch to `<branchname>`.

 ```
-$ git checkout -b [branch-name]
+$ git checkout -b <branchname>
 ```
-You can use the `-b` flag to create the new branch and switch to it at the same time.
+Creates a new branch and switches to it in one command.
+This is equivalent to calling `git branch <branchname>` followed by `git checkout <branchname>`.

 ```
-$ git merge [branch]
+$ git merge <branchname>
 ```
+Merges all the commits in `<branchname>` into your current branch.
-To merge branches, you will checkout to the branch that you want to add the modifications to.
-For example, now that I am done with the `test` branch, I want to merge it with the `master` branch, so I have to run `git checkout master` and then run `git merge test`.
-This will merge what is in the `test` branch with the `master` branch, but this command can create a conflict problem.
-The conflict will happen if we change the same file in different branches.
+For example, now that I am done with the `test` branch, I want to merge it with the `master` branch.
+So I run `git checkout master`; then `git merge test`.
+This adds the changes from the `test` branch into the `master` branch.

+Sometimes this creates a "merge conflict" if we change the same file in both branches.
 For example, I made changes in the file `main.cpp` in the `test` branch.
-Then, I went back to the `master branch` and made more changes there, in the same `main.cpp` file.
-When you try to merge the branches, you will get an error message.
-To solve this problem you have to open the file that has the conflict and manually merge the different lines of code.
-The lines between `<<<<<<< HEAD` and `=======` are from the `master` branch, while the lines between `=======` and `>>>>>>> test` are from the `test` branch.
+Then, I went back to the `master` branch and also changed `main.cpp` there.
+When you try to merge the branches, you will get an error message saying there was a merge conflict.
+To procede with the merge, you have to open the conflicting file that and manually merge the code.
+The lines between `<<<<<<< HEAD` and `=======` are from the current branch, while the lines between `=======` and `>>>>>>> test` are from the `test` branch.
+Select which version you want and delete the rest.

 ```
-$ git branch -d [branch-name]
+$ git branch -d <branchname>
 ```
-Command to delete a branch.
+Deletes `<branchname>` from your local machine only.

 ```
-$ git tag [tag name]
+$ git tag <tagname>
 ```
-The git tag command will give a name (tag) to the last commit that you made.
-This is helpful because you can access this commit later, even if you've already commit something else.
+Assigns the name `<tagname>` to your currently checkedout commit.
 Unlike a branch, a tag always stays attached to the same commit.
-This makes tags useful for releasing versions of your project.
+This makes tags useful for releasing versions.

 #####REVIEW HISTORY
 Browse and inspect the history of the project.